Klingebeil/homepage/_posts/2024-04-02-power-and-feasibility.md

 ## The difficulty of working on infrastructure
 {: .centered}

 As much as innovation teams would like to work on a greenfield site, they still have to carry projects through the morass of an organization.
 This makes it all the more irritating that innovation methods are generally limiting themselves to the mere development of ideas, rarely to their realization within an organization.
-Design thinking, the most prominent of these methods, does not take into account the circumstances of an organization, nor is the implementation of the developed idea even contemplated[^9].
+Design thinking, the most prominent of these methods, does not take into account the circumstances of an organization, nor is the implementation of the developed idea even contemplated.[^9]

 Working on the *infrastructure* of *projects* also presents innovation teams with challenges.
-A central characteristic of infrastructure is its relative invisibility[^10].
-It exists in the background and often only becomes tangible in its entirety at the moment of failure.
+A central characteristic of infrastructure is its relative invisibility.[^10] It exists in the background and often only becomes tangible in its entirety at the moment of failure.
 We usually only deal with power lines at the moment of a power outage, water pipes at the moment of a pipe burst or — as the corona pandemic has shown — globalized supply chains at the moment of their collapse.

 In order to successfully interact with the *infrastructure* of a *project*, it has to be made visible before it breaks under the weight of the new.
 The challenge, however, lies in the fact that infrastructure is usually unspectacular and immaterial, especially when it takes the bureaucratic form of an organization:

 > Many aspects of infra- structure are singularly unexciting.
 They appear as lists of numbers and technical specifications, or as hidden mechanisms subtending those processes more familiar to social scientists.
-It takes some digging to unearth the dramas inherent in system design creating, to restore narrative to what appears to be dead lists[^11].
+It takes some digging to unearth the dramas inherent in system design creating, to restore narrative to what appears to be dead lists.[^11]

 A challenge, especially for teams that draw their motivation from dealing with new technologies and grand visions of the future — not the past and chaotic present of their parent company.

 At the same time, infrastructures can rarely be changed in their entirety.
 Instead, their further development often takes place in the context of maintenance and repair[^12].
 As a result, they often resist great heroic efforts or attempts at internal disruption.
-"A functioning infrastructure is a resilient infrastructure", as Deb Chachra writes[^13].
-At the same time, even small changes and improvements can become groundbreaking over a longer period of time[^14].
+"A functioning infrastructure is a resilient infrastructure", as Deb Chachra writes.[^13] At the same time, even small changes and improvements can become groundbreaking over a longer period of time.[^14]

 Innovation work, if it is to be successful, therefore needs a change of perspective: a form of "infrastructural inversion" in which the *project* is viewed through the lens of its *infrastructure*.
 Geoffrey Bowker illustrated this approach in an analysis of the increase in life expectancy in the 19th century, which is often attributed to scientific advances.
-According to Bowker, however, its real cause lay in large-scale improvements to urban sewerage systems and food supply chains[^15].
-For this form of visualization, innovation work must look inward, at the formal and informal machinery of the organization itself, "the periphery, the backyards, the back stages, the backsides and the marginals"[^16].
+According to Bowker, however, its real cause lay in large-scale improvements to urban sewerage systems and food supply chains.[^15] For this form of visualization, innovation work must look inward, at the formal and informal machinery of the organization itself, “the periphery, the backyards, the back stages, the backsides and the marginals.”[^16]

-The project team must deal with what designer Dan Hill describes as the "dark matter" of an organization, the "habitats, situations and events in which decisions are made"[^17].
-This work is only possible if the project team is embedded into the organization and is not just a satellite in its orbit.
+The project team must deal with what designer Dan Hill describes as the *dark matter* of an organization, the “habitats, situations and events in which decisions are made.”[^17] This work is only possible if the project team is embedded into the organization and is not just a satellite in its orbit.

 In the case of the podcast project, this problem became apparent in the collaboration with the newspaper's ad sales unit.
 For the project team, the processes within this unit were a black box.
 The reason for this was the strict organizational separation between editorial and advertising sales in order to protect journalists from accusations of the influence of commercial interests.
 In addition, the sales department itself specialized in selling print ads, which was reflected in the team‘s structure and internal work logic.
 Selling ads for a completely new medium was therefore a greater challenge than initially expected.

 Thus the *context* as defined by the business model — financing through advertising revenue — was therefore not feasible with the existing *infrastructure*.
 A fact that only became clear at the moment of failure and called the project into question until a solution was found.

 In fact, this conflict revealed a sudden lack of power for the team: *Infrastructure* suddenly became a *context*.
 The path to a solution was thus neither linear nor simple, but instead involved a series of improvised interim solutions, changing responsibilities and ultimately the outsourcing of ad sales as a last resort.
 A new *infrastructure* had to be set up, which suddenly increased the scope of the *project* and confronted the editorial team with new uncertainties.

-In this process of implementation, with the often necessary compromises between project, *infrastructure* and *context*, innovation work resembles what Herbert Simon described as "satisficing"[^18]: the search for decisions that are "good enough" instead of an ideal solution.
+In this process of implementation, with the often necessary compromises between project, *infrastructure* and *context*, innovation work resembles what Herbert Simon described as “satisficing”[^18]: the search for decisions that are “good enough” instead of an ideal solution.

 In its work as part of *Sitra*, the Finnish government's innovation unit, the *Helsinki Design Lab* developed "stewardship" as an approach to innovation management that takes into account the need for "satisficing".
 Instead of a process of predictable and gradual implementation of innovation, a more flexible approach is adopted:

 > Think of stewardship as a form of leadership.
 One that acknowledges things will change along the way for better or for worse, therefore demanding agility over adherence to a predetermined plan.
 Many individuals who work in alliances or collaborative endeavors act as stewards almost naturally.
 >
 > If you are used to continually calibrating the goals of a project with the constraints of your context, you are practicing stewardship.
 If you maintain a constant state of opportunism and a willingness to pivot when progress on the current path is diminishing, you’re a natural steward.[^19]

 {% include img-small.html path="2024-04-02-tugboat.png" %}